 “ComEd buys renewable energy credits (RECs) from solar facilities across the state,” Vogt said.
 “RECs certify ownership of electricity generated from renewable energy resources, and they are retired on behalf of all customers when they are fed back into the grid—meaning everyone in Illinois benefits.”

-Our expert team is ready to help companies become energy-efficient with ComEd’s programs.
-For more information, contact the APenergy team, the leading energy efficiency consultants, at 740-862-4112 or message us at (www.apenergy.com).
+Our expert team is ready to help companies start saving energy and money today.
+If interested in our leak detection and control program, contact the APenergy team, the leading energy efficiency consultants, at 740-862-4112 or message us at (https://apenergy.com/contact/).